-For returns due on or after January 1, 1994, interest is calculated on tax and penalties from the day after the original due date of your return through the date you pay the tax and penalties.
+For returns due on or after January 1, 1994, and on or before December 31, 2000, interest is calculated on tax and penalties from the day after the original due date of your return through the date you pay the tax and penalties.

 Interest is simple interest figured using a daily rate.
 We review the rate twice each year - on January 1 and July 1 - and adjust the rate as necessary in accordance with the underpayment rate established in Section 6621 of the IRC.

-If your original return resulted in an overpayment and you are now increasing your tax, interest will be assessed on
+If your original return resulted in an overpayment and you are now increasing your tax interest will be assessed on

-- the refund amount from the date the refund was issued, or - the amount credited to a subsequent year - from the original return due date of that year.
+- the refund amount from the date the refund was issued, or - the amount credited to a subsequent year from the first quarter estimated payment due date of that year.